pulumi/pulumi-docker-build/provider/internal/embed/image-examples.md

         },
         CacheTo = new[]
         {
-            new Dockerbuild.Inputs.CacheToArgs
+            new DockerBuild.Inputs.CacheToArgs
             {
-                Registry = new Dockerbuild.Inputs.CacheToRegistryArgs
+                Registry = new DockerBuild.Inputs.CacheToRegistryArgs
                 {
                     ImageManifest = true,
                     OciMediaTypes = true,